Kinship carers

 - support with practical arrangements such as managing family time.

-There are a number of organisations which can provide further information about being a connected carer such as the Family Rights Group and The Fostering Network.
+There are a number of organisations which can provide further information about being a kinship carer such as the Family Rights Group and The Fostering Network.